stefa-sal/figo/README.md

       - `-n, --nic`: The NIC name (default: `eth0` for containers, `enp5s0` for VMs).
       - `-p, --project`: Specify the project name.
       - `-r, --remote`: Specify the remote Incus server name (default is `local`).
-      - `-h, --hole`: Assigns the first available gap in the IP range rather than the next sequential IP.
+      - `-o, --hole`: Assigns the first available gap in the IP range rather than the next sequential IP.

     - **Examples:**
       ```bash